-Self-study: visualizing play ambition
+Self-study: visualizing the play ambition

-- Read chapter 3 from the book 'Change as collaborative play'. - View the presentation 'Visualizing play ambitions' on the website. - Watch the video clips 'Wolters Kluwer' and 'Arcadis' on the website at 'Visualizing play ambition'.
+- Watch the video lecture 'Visualizing the play ambition' on the website. - Read chapter 3 'Visualizing the play ambition' from the book 'Change as collaborative play'. - View the presentation 'Visualizing play ambitions' on the website. - Watch the video clips 'Wolters Kluwer', 'Arcadis' and 'Cleveland clinic' on the website at 'Visualizing play ambition'.
 See what these videos tell you about the play ambitions of these organizations and how the examples can help you create your own play ambition and the story that goes with it. - Make a play ambition for an organization you are familiar with or that you work at, based on figure 3.1 or the presentation on the website.
 Use the information on the organization's website and public presentations and reports.
 If necessary, supplement this information with conversations you have with people in the organization about meaning, value for customers, uniqueness and strategic positioning. - Reflect on the elaborated play ambition and check whether this play ambition is mainly focused on processes (efficient, error-free, procedural), products (product range, product quality, product innovation), markets (competitive position, market position, market share) or customers (customer focus, customer first).
 What does this mean for the change you envision? - Read the study questions about 'Visualizing play ambition' and find out how these questions can help you to get a better picture of the play ambition of your organization or university. - Watch the documentary 'Biography Ben & Jerry's'.
 This documentary provides a good picture of the start and growth of the Ben & Jerry's ice cream brand and how the founders, with their unique and creative approach to doing business, keep the play ambition that they started the company with alive.
 What this documentary teaches you about the importance of a shared play ambition.
 How does this documentary inspire to regard your work as play?